bashup/jqmd/README.md

 * `HAVE_FILTERS` -- succeeds if there is anything in the filter pipeline at the time of excution, fails otherwise. (i.e., you can use `if HAVE_FILTERS; then ...` to take action in a script based on the current filter state.

-#### Command-line Arguments and Includes
+#### Command-line Arguments

 You can pass additional arguments to `jqmd`, after the path to the markdown file.
 These additional arguments are available as `$1`, `$2`, etc. within any top-level `shell` code in the markdown file.

-For convenient access inside of shell functions, there is also a bash array, `$ARGV`, that contains the full command line given to jqmd, including the path to the markdown file itself.
-(In other words, `${ARGV[0]}` contains the path to the markdown file, `${ARGV[1]}` is the first argument after it, and so on.)

-The `INCLUDE` *filename args...* function executes another file as if it were literally included in the current file at the point of execution.
-And within the included file, the positional arguments and `$ARGV`  array reflect the arguments given to `INCLUDE`.
-If you want the included file to see the same arguments, use `INCLUDE filename "$@"` (in top-level code) or `INCLUDE filename "${ARGV[@]:1}"` (inside a function).

-You aren't limited to including other markdown files, either.
-The extension of the supplied  *filename* determines how the file's contents will be interpreted:

-* Filenames ending in `.md`, `.mdown`, or `.markdown` are processed as markdown files, with code block interpretation as described at the start of this document.
-Additional arguments passed to `INCLUDE` are available via `$1`, `$2`, etc. and `$ARGV` as described above.
-* Filenames ending in `.env` are intepreted as shell scripts, and any variables they define will be **exported**, making them available for reading via jq's `env` function (jq 1.5 and up).
-Additional arguments passed to `INCLUDE` are available via `$1`, `$2`, etc. and `$ARGV` as described above.
-* Files ending in `.jq`, `.yaml`, `.yml`, or  `.json` are processed the same as an equivalent-language block in a markdown file, with appropriate wrapping and/or translation before being added to the current filter pipeline.
-Additional arguments passed to `INCLUDE` are ignored, so there is no difference between using `INCLUDE` on these file types and simply doing `FILTER <file.jq`, `YAML <file.yml`, or `JSON <file.json`.
-(Indeed, `INCLUDE` is actually *less* flexible, because a valid filename is required!
-The main usefulness of INCLUDE for these file types is when you don't know in advance what extension the file will have.)

-As with `mdsh`, you can define file extension handlers for extensions not listed above.
-Handlers for a specific extension can be defined by creating bash functions named `mdsh-include-ext`, where `ext` is the file extension.
-The longest-matching extension will be used, so `INCLUDE somefile.tar.gz` will call`mdsh-include-tar.gz` if it exists, falling back to `mdsh-include-gz` , and finally an error if no matching handler is found.

-If the file doesn't exist, lacks an extension, or no matching handler is found for that extension, an error message is written to stderr and the `INCLUDE` command fails, causing the overall script to terminate.

 ### Supporting Additional Languages

 By default, `jqmd` only interprets markdown blocks tagged as `shell`, `jq`, `yaml`, `yml`, or `json`.
-As with `mdsh`, however, you can define interpreters for other block types by defining `mdsh-lang-X` functions in your `shell` blocks, a wrapper script, or as exported functions in your bash environment.
+As with `mdsh`, however, you can define interpreters for other block types by defining `mdsh-lang-X` functions in`mdsh` blocks, via a wrapper script, or as exported functions in your bash environment.
 (You can also override these functions to change jqmd's default interpretation of jq, YAML, or JSON blocks.)

 When a code block of type `X` is encountered, the corresponding `mdsh-lang-X` function will be called with the contents of the block on the function's standard input.
-(Note: the function name is case sensitive, so a block tagged `C` (uppercase) will not use a processor defined for `c` (lowercase) or vice-versa.)
+(Note: the function name is **case sensitive**, so a block tagged `C` (uppercase) will not use a processor defined for `c` (lowercase) or vice-versa.)

 If no corresponding language processor is defined when a block of type `X` is encountered, the contents of the block are appended to `$MDSH_TMP/unprocessed.X`, where `X` is the language tag on the code block, and `$MDSH_TMP` is an automatically-created temporary directory.
 (You can then use the accumulated contents of these files at the end of your script, or read/write/delete the files as needed.)